intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

 ```

 ---
-### Stream density
+### Benchmark Stream Density

-Another thing pipeline benchmarking can do is to discover the maximum number of workloads/streams that can be ran in parallel for a given target FPS.
-This can be useful to determine the hardware requirements in order to achieve the desired performance for input sources.
+Benchmarking a pipeline can also discover the maximum number of workloads or streams that can be ran in parallel for a given target FPS.
+This information is useful to determine the hardware required to achieve the desired performance for input sources.

-To run stream density functionality:
+To run the stream density functionality:
 ```bash
 sudo ./benchmark.sh --stream_density <target FPS> --logdir <output dir>/data --init_duration 30 --duration 120 --platform <core|xeon|dgpu.x> --inputsrc <ex:4k rtsp stream with 10 objects>
 ```

-!!!note
+**_Note:_** It is recommended to set ``--stream_density`` to a value lesser than your target FPS to account for real world variances in hardware readings.

-    It is recommended to set the --stream_density slightly under your target FPS to account for real world variances in HW readings.
+**_NOTE:_** Because stream density requires a continuous video stream it is recommended to use an RTSP stream, USB camera, or RealSense camera.
+If these options are not available you can use the [camera simulator](#appendix-benchmark-helper-scripts) to continuously loop through a video file as an RTSP stream.

 ---
 ## Additional Benchmark Examples

-### Run decode+pre-processing+object detection (Yolov5s 416x416) only pipeline:
+**Run decode+pre-processing+object detection (Yolov5s 416x416) only pipeline**:

 ```bash
 sudo ./benchmark.sh --pipelines <number of pipelines> --logdir <output dir>/data --init_duration 30 --duration 120 --platform <core|xeon|dgpu.x> --inputsrc <4k rtsp stream with 5 objects> --ocr_disabled --barcode_disabled --classification_disabled